splunk/public-o11y-docs/logs/processors.rst

 2. All log metricization rules

-3. All Infinite Logging rules
+3. All infinite logging rules

-Because log processing rules execute first, you can create field extraction rules, then use the resulting fields in log metricization rules or Infinite Logging rules or both.
+Because log processing rules execute first, you can create field extraction rules, then use the resulting fields in log metricization rules or infinite logging rules or both.
 For more information, see :ref:`logs-pipeline-sequence`.

 .. _field-extraction-processors:

-Field Extraction Processors
+Field extraction processors
 ================================================================================
 Field extraction lets you find an existing field in your incoming logs and create a processor based on the format of the field's value.